-If a person is unable to make certain decisions on their own without someone’s support, they will be able to choose someone they know and trust to be their decision-making assistant.
+If a person is unable to make certain decisions on their own without someone’s support, they can choose someone they know and trust to be their decision-making assistant.

-As a decision-making assistant you will have the legal authority to help the person by gathering relevant information and explaining it to them.
-You will help the person to understand and weigh up their options.
+As a decision-making assistant you have the legal authority to help the person by gathering relevant information and explaining it to them.
+You must help the person to understand and weigh up their options.
 You can also support the person to let other people know about the decision that has been made.